UWPRG/transition-sampling/docs/source/workflow/workflow.rst

 #. **Calculate given collective variables for the configurations**

-    From the generated configurations, calculate collective variables (CVs) for each.
+    From the generated configurations, calculate collective variables (colvars or CVs) for each.
 This step is fast and flexible using PLUMED.

 #. **Likelihood Maximization**